RyanbowZ/Google-Summer-of-Code/README.md

 - User Configuration: Users can specify their personalized configuration for code generation tasks, for example, use which programming language and LLM.
 - Code Generation: Allowing users to generate code pieces by providing their requirements and specifications.
 - Code Refinement: Users can further ask for a new variation of the code or augment/fine-tune the system for a more precise result.
 - Share Code to Github Repository: By configuring the OAuth2 connection with Github, users can upload their generated code pieces to the target Github repository, branch, file.
+For a better user interaction and make the function more practical to use, we enable the uploading code pieces via Gist APIs.

 Extra Features which were suggested by mentors throughout the Google Summer of Code period: